ray-project/ray/doc/using-ray-on-a-large-cluster.md

 #### Starting Ray on the head node

-On the head node (just choose some node to be the head node), run the following, replacing `<redis-port>` with a port of your choice, e.g., `6379`.
+On the head node (just choose some node to be the head node), run the following:
-Also, replace `<num-workers>` with the number of workers that you wish to start.

 ```
 ./ray/scripts/start_ray.sh --head --num-workers=<num-workers> --redis-port <redis-port>
 ```

+Replace `<redis-port>` with a port of your choice, e.g., `6379`.
+Also, replace `<num-workers>` with the number of workers that you wish to start.

 #### Start Ray on the worker nodes